Kalyani-Dukka/DeBERTa-v3-ZSSD/README.md

 6. Split hashtags/mentions using `wordninja`.
 7. Lowercased and cleaned tokens for modeling.

-# Subtask A - Stance Detection (Text Representation)
+# Subtask A - Target Based ZSSD

 ## Overview
 This repository implements a stance detection model for SemEval-style Subtask A using `microsoft/deberta-v3-base`.
 It focuses on classifying stances (`FAVOR`, `AGAINST`, `NONE`) based on a combination of `Text` and `Target`.